Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 In this article, you will learn what React Memo means, what it does, how it works, and when or when not to use it.
 You will also learn how it works with detailed examples and codes.

-One of the benefits of using React is it’s improved performance, which allows your web applications to load faster and allows you to navigate from one page to another without having to wait so long.
-This built-in performance optimization has some drawbacks that you can work on to improve the performance of your web applications.
+One of the benefits of using React is its improved performance, which allows your web applications to load faster and allows you to navigate from one page to another without waiting a lot.
+There are scenarios where we can further improve React’s native performance, and in this article, we will see how to use Memo to improve performance.

 What is Memoization?